 White Rock Wind Farm Overview

-Stage 1 of the project will consist of 70 turbines, producing 175 MW of clean renewable electricity which is enough to power 75,000 homes annually.
-Construction of Stage 1 commenced in May 2016 and the wind farm will be operational in the latter half of 2017.
+Stage 1 of the project consists of 70 turbines, producing 175 MW of clean renewable electricity which is enough to power 105,000 NSW homes annually.
+Stage 1 of the wind farm is now operational.

 Initial development of the project was undertaken by Epuron.
 In 2014, Goldwind acquired WRWFPL from Epuron.
-In 2016, China Energy Conservation and Environmental Protection Group Wind-Power Corporation (CECWPC) acquired 75% interest in WRWFPL with Goldwind retaining a 25% interest.
+In 2016, CECEP Wind Power acquired 75% interest in WRWFPL with Goldwind retaining a 25% interest.

 Please contact us if you have any questions or comments on the project.